 The Love of the Father

 Jesus’ excruciating death on the cross, endured to restore humanities relationship with God the Father, should leave no doubts about whether and how much we are loved.
 God created us to share in the love experienced by the Trinity.
-When sin entered the world, He sent His Son to die the death each of us should have in order that our relationship with Him might be redeemed and we could return to experiencing His love.
+When sin entered the world, He sent His Son to die the death each of us should rightly deserved.
+Jesus did this in order that our relationship with Him might be redeemed and we could return to experiencing His love.

 In order for any of us to love another person, that love must be displayed.
 If we do not display our love, then, from the other person’s perspective, it is as if we don’t love them at all.

 According to Gary Chapman, there are five ways to express love: time, acts of service, physical touch, words of encouragement and gifts.
 (See The Five Love Languages for more details.)
 In my encounter with the father and son at the bike shop, I believe the father was expressing his love for his son in two ways.
 First was through the bike itself; a gift from father to son.
 Second was through the time the father was taking in ensuring he bought the right bike.
 The father could easily have stopped at a local discount shop and bought a bike without his son in tow.
 Instead, this father took the extra time to take his son along, look at several options and make sure the boy and the bike were a good fit.